 We consider the problem of one-shot classical communication where it has been shown that, assisted by entanglement, KS-contextuality provides an increase in the one-shot zero-error capacity of classical channels based on the KS theorem \cite{KS67, CLM10}.
 We study a relaxation of this problem to one of enhancing the one-shot success probability of sending a fixed number of classical messages assisted by entanglement.
 Previous work \cite{PLM11,HMS13} has studied the one-shot success probability in the case of classical channels (unrelated to the KS theorem \cite{KS67}) which do not admit an enhancement of zero-error channel capacity \`a la Cubitt {\em et al.}~\cite{CLM10}.
 In contrast, we here study the one-shot success probability for the general case that includes, in particular, channels which {\em do} admit an enhancement of the one-shot zero-error channel capacity.
+A schematic of the task of entanglement-assisted one-shot classical communication is outlined in Fig.~\ref{schematic}.

-Our results can be summarized as follows: \begin{itemize} \item We show that preparation noncontextuality \cite{Spekkens05} characterizes the classical upper bound on the task of enhancing the one-shot success probability of a classical channel assisted by entanglement.\footnote{This does not require that the channel be based on the KS theorem in the sense of Cubitt {\em et al.}~\cite{CLM10}.} Hence, preparation contextuality drives the quantum advantage in the general task.
+Our results can be summarized as follows: \begin{itemize} \item We show that preparation noncontextuality \cite{Spekkens05} relative to Bob's share of the system characterizes the classical upper bound on the task of enhancing the one-shot success probability of a classical channel assisted by entanglement.\footnote{This does not require that the channel be based on the KS theorem in the sense of Cubitt {\em et al.}~\cite{CLM10}.} Hence, preparation contextuality drives the quantum advantage in the general task.